Suspect in Colorado LGBTQ nightclub massacre is charged with 305 counts, including murder and hate crimes

 Aldrich sat alongside defense lawyers, wearing a fluorescent lime jail uniform and appearing attentive throughout the proceeding.

-Tuesday’s pre-trial hearing was the first time the public has seen Aldrich since Nov.
+Tuesday's pre-trial hearing was the first time the public saw Aldrich since Nov.
 23 when the 22-year-old made an initial court appearance.

 The suspect, who was roughed up by club patrons who desperately fought back during the shooting, appeared lethargic that day and struggled to sit upright in a wheelchair.